gmboowa/rMAP-2.0/README.md

 Recommended repository citation (GitHub + release tag):
 - rMAP-2.0 GitHub repository: https://github.com/gmboowa/rMAP-2.0
-- Include the release tag you used (e.g., `vX.Y.Z`) for reproducibility.

 If using the prebuilt ESKAPEE reference DB snapshot, cite the Zenodo record:
 - https://zenodo.org/records/18001238

-> Tip: consider adding a `CITATION.cff` file so GitHub’s “Cite this repository” feature is enabled.

 ---